|The Website for Boston Latin School Visual and Performing Arts|

 Did you know that over half of students at BLS participate in arts programs?
 That means over 1,000 students are involved in music, drama and visual art at BLS.
 The Friends of the Arts is a parent-led group that works closely with the faculty in the Arts Department to support these programs for our kids.
-You can help by becoming a member or joining us at our next meeting Wednesday, March 6, from 6:30 to 8:00 PM in the 2nd floor BLS Arts Wing.
+You can help by becoming a member or joining us at our next meeting.
+We meet on the first Wednesdayof each month from 6:30 to 8:00 PM in the 2nd floor BLS Arts Wing.

 Kristin Johnson and Christina Yee